larryboy95/wp-admin/README.md

 ## Quickstart

 ```
-do-wp-new account.conf hostname backup.sql.gz backups/site/html
+$ do-wp-new account.conf HOSTNAME backup.sql.gz backups/site/html
 ```

 This command will:
 * Check if your ssh key is registered to the DO account and add it if necessary
 * Add the host to your ssh config file
 * Add the host to your ansible hosts file
-* If hostname is found you can restore to it right away
+* If the host is found you can restore to it right away
 * Create a droplet at Digitalocean (DO)
 * Create DNS records for hostname at the domain supplied in the config file, including a cname for the www variant
 * Install nginx, php and mysql configured for WordPress hosting